darexsu/ansible-role-ssh/README.md

 # SSH for Debian
 Options:
   - install openssh-server
-  - add ssh-key.pub to remote host
+  - creat your ssh-keys and add public key to remote host
   - disable sudo password for ansible_user on remote host

 1) Install from Github (git installed on your server)